nride/nride-sc/README.md

 # NRIDE Smart-Contracts

-This repo contains the set of smart-contracts that support nRide's token infrastructure
+This repo contains the set of smart-contracts that are used by nRide.
+This includes the cw20 token, escrow, and driver registry.

 ## CW20 Token